-

 HI-SCALE: Introduction to the Team and Instruments

-Tamara Pinterich makes adjustments to the Fast Integrated Mobility Spectrometer (FIMS) instrument.
 Editor’s note: Jerome Fast, the principal investigator of the Holistic Interactions of Shallow Clouds, Aerosols, and Ecosystems (HI-SCALE) campaign, sent this update.
 We are into the second week of HI-SCALE, and have completed six research flights with the G-1 aircraft.
-Several people temporarily…
+Several people temporarily left the campaign earlier this week to participate in the ARM/ASR Principal…

 -